splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-business-hours.rst

 - Skyler also needs coverage for the web application service for nights and weekends.
 Night coverage is 5 PM to 8 AM Monday through Friday.
 Weekend coverage is one responder who is on call from Friday at 5 PM to Monday at 8 AM.
 - Finally, Skyler needs one responder on call 24x7 as secondary coverage for one week Monday through Sunday.

-For these coverage needs, Skyler takes the following steps to configure a schedule that meets these coverage needs:
+Skyler takes the following steps to configure a schedule that meets these coverage needs:

 .. raw:: html